 Secondary school & Gymnasium

 From our centrally located campus in Zurich, we prepare students for both Swiss and international educational pathways.
-After completing secondary school, students can seamlessly transition into our International Baccalaureate Diploma Program (IBDP) – available from summer 2028 – or flexibly switch to public Swiss educational pathways, including the Sek A qualification, transfer to Gymnasium basic vocational training (EFZ/EBA with optional BMS).
+After completing secondary school, students can seamlessly transition into our International Baccalaureate Diploma Programme (IBDP) or flexibly transfer to public Swiss educational pathways, including completing Sek A, transferring to gymnasium pursuing basic vocational training (EFZ/EBA with optional BMS).

 Augustinerhof - ZH City